Expert Court of Criminal Appeal Lawyers

-Our Accredited Criminal Law Specialist is a Panel Member of a panel specifically to deal with certain Court of Criminal Appeal matters – recognized and entrusted to look after this specialized area of work.
+Our Accredited Criminal Law Specialist is a member of a panel that specifically deals with certain Court of Criminal Appeal matters – recognised and entrusted to look after this specialised area of work.
 Nyman Gibson Miralis is a firm name that can be found on many reported and unreported decisions of the Court of Criminal Appeal.

-The majority of our appearances in the Court of Criminal Appeal NSW are to appeal against conviction or sentence following from a decision of the Supreme Court of NSW or the District Court – usually after a trial though sometimes after sentence proceedings following a plea of guilty.
+The majority of our appearances in the Court of Criminal Appeal NSW are to appeal against a conviction or sentence following from a decision of the Supreme Court of NSW or the District Court – usually after a trial, though sometimes after sentence proceedings following a plea of guilty.

 Appeal points can include issues such as a failure of the trial Judge to admit evidence before a jury; or a failure to exclude prejudicial evidence from a jury or evidence that is of limited probative value, or capable of misleading or confusing a jury.
 There are inherent problems with identification evidence; Judges sometimes make errors in directing a jury as to the law; at times juries make perverse findings; incompetence of counsel arises at times.
 There may be an element of unfairness which renders the trial result suspect.